AshFoster/mh-plumbing-heating/README.md

 - __Testimonials Section__

   - The testimonials section will allow the user the see what previous customers have to say about the work the compnay has done for them.
   - The aim here is to further instil confidence in the user so that they're even more likely to contact the company and request some work.

+- __Gallery__

+  - The gallery will allow the user the see images of some of the work previously completed by the company.
+  - The aim here is to show the user what outcome(s) they can expect if they go ahead and use the company's services.